CadenFinley/DevToolsZsh/README.md

 curl -fsSL https://raw.githubusercontent.com/cadenfinley/DevToolsZsh/main/install.sh | bash
 ```

-This command downloads and executes the installation script automatically.
+This command downloads the entire repository and installs DevToolsZsh to your home directory at `~/.devtoolszsh`.

 For manual installation: